cbare/cbare.github.io/_posts/2018-09-07-nlp-generalization.md

 How to evaluate generalization isn't entirely clear.
 One proposal is: "Every paper, together with evaluation on held-out test sets, should evaluate on a novel distribution or on a novel task"

+Transfer learning has been very successful in computer vision.
+Applying pretrained networks based on the Imagenet corpus is now a standard starting point for any image-related task.

-Transfer learning, applying pretrainined networks to new tasks, has been very successful in computer vision.
-A pair of articles describes work to bring transfer learning to NLP based on language modeling, predicting the next word in a sequence.
+A pair of articles describes work to bring transfer learning into the NLP domain.
+Word embeddings were the first step in this direction.
+Now, pretrained networks are being built based on language modeling, predicting the next word in a sequence.

 * [NLP's ImageNet moment has arrived][2]
 * [Introducing state of the art text classification with universal language models][3]

-Also featuring pretrained language models: [Efficient Contextualized Representation][4]
+Also featuring pretraining in NLP: [Efficient Contextualized Representation][4] and [Phrase-Based & Neural Unsupervised Machine Translation][8].

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Unsupervised Machine Translation: Build word embeddings &amp; language models (LM) from monolingual data, use LMs to correct naive monolingually-trained models while generating fake parallel data, then iterate entire process.
+Great start for MT from mono data. <a href="https://t.co/4RarBppCuj">https://t.co/4RarBppCuj</a> <a href="https://t.co/ckzAM0uuuY">pic.twitter.com/ckzAM0uuuY</a></p>&mdash; Reza Zadeh (@Reza_Zadeh) <a href="https://twitter.com/Reza_Zadeh/status/1039297349221117952?ref_src=twsrc%5Etfw">September 10, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 [1]: https://thegradient.pub/frontiers-of-generalization-in-natural-language-processing/